Biosolids

 Our role in protecting the environment doesn't end with water recycling.
 We aim to beneficially reuse as many of the by-products of wastewater treatment as possible.
 In some cases, we can turn waste into valuable products like biosolids and renewable energy.

-This sludge is collected and processed to convert it into a safe, stable, nutrient-rich fertiliser product called biosolids.
+We produce organic solids (sludge) during wastewater treatment.
+This sludge is collected and processed.
+It's converted into a safe, stable, nutrient-rich fertiliser product called biosolids.

 The National Association of Testing Authorities accredits the laboratories that test all our biosolids for contaminant levels and stability.
 This determines the grade of the product and how the biosolids should be used.
+To ensure compliance with regulations, soil scientists and agronomists carry out detailed analysis on biosolid application rates and processes as part of our reuse program.

-Learn more about How biosolids are produced.
+Learn more about how biosolids are produced.

 You can help us recycle our waste into biosolids by: